-Note to F ïle Date of Meeting: Time of Meeting: Employee Name: Employee ID Number: - Issuing Supervisor: Title: Supervisor: Please initial to confirm that the employe the meeting was conducted for the purpose of issuir a note to file is the first step in improving employee This form is to document a note to file to the employee's note to file is (include date, time and policy name/num e performance. s department file.
-The reason for the nber violation): a note to file is the first step in improving employee This form is to document a note to file to the employee's e performance. s department file.
-The reason for the nber violation): a note to file is the first step in improving employee This form is to document a note to file to the employee's note to file is (include date, time and policy name/nun The employee was told that the following is necessary e performance. s department file.
-The reason for the nber violation): v to correct the problem: a note to file is the first step in improving employee This form is to document a note to file to the employee's note to file is (include date, time and policy name/num The employee was told that the following is necessary Officer Signature: e performance. s department file.
-The reason for the nber violation): v to correct the problem: Date:
+"Dedication, Duty and Honor" Note to Fi le Date of Meeting: Time of Meeting: Employee Name: Employee ID Number: Issuing Supervisor: Title: Supervisor: Please initial to confirm that the employe the meeting was conducted for the purpose of issuing a note to file is the first step in improving employee This form is to document a note to file to the employee's note to file is (include date, time and policy name/num performance. department file.
+The reason for the a note to file is the first step in improving employee This form is to document a note to file to the employee's performance. department file.
+The reason for the ber violation): a note to file is the first step in improving employee This form is to document a note to file to the employee's note to file is (include date, time and policy name/num performance. department file.
+The reason for the ber violation): a note to file is the first step in improving employee This form is to document a note to file to the employee's note to file is (include date, time and policy name/num The employee was told that the following is necessary performance. department file.
+The reason for the ber violation): to correct the problem: a note to file is the first step in improving employee This form is to document a note to file to the employee's note to file is (include date, time and policy name/num The employee was told that the following is necessary Officer Signature: performance. department file.
+The reason for the aber violation): to correct the problem: Date:

-DECATUR C OF DEC
+DECATUR OF DE C

 "Dedication, Duty and Honor"

-Counseling Statement
+CounselingS Statement

-Date of Meeting: Time of Meeting:
+Date of Meeting: Time of Meeting: -

 Employee Name: Employee ID Number:

 Issuing Supervisor: Title:

-Supervisor: Please initial to confirm that the empl suing a counseling statement steps toward improving employee ne employee's department file.
-The reason
+Supervisor: Please initial to confirm that the emploid the meeting was conducted for the purpose of issuing a counseling statement is designed to document steperformance. any further incidents could result in discipline This form is to document a counseling statement to the for the counseling statement is (include date, time a uing a counseling statement teps toward improving employee e employee's department file.
+The reason nd policy name/number violation):

-The employee was told that the following is necess ary to correct the problem:
+The employee was told that the following is necessa · · · · ·

 Officer Signature: Date:

 Sergeant Signature: Date:

 Lieutenant Signature: Date:

 Captain Signature: Date:

-\Provide a copy to the employee
+Provide a copy to the employee